Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 * MAY support multiple specification versions.
 * SHOULD document all specification versions it supports.
 * MAY only explicitly implement one minor version of a given major specification version, and through that implementation support all prior minor versions of that major version.
-* MUST indicate the version used to service a command in the command's reply.
+* MUST decree using only the latest supported specification version.

+### Handling Commands

+Consider a server.
+It has implementations of this protocol, expressed as a set of major versions each mapped to a set of minor versions.
+When a server receives a command:

+* If the command did not specify a version:
+	1. The highest major version is selected.
+	2. From the set of associated minor versions, the highest minor version is selected.
+	3. The implementation associated with the selected version services the command, replying with the selected version.
+* If the command did specify a version, `X.Y`:
+	1. If `X` is not a supported major version:
+		1. The highest major version is selected.
+		2. From the set of associated minor versions, the highest minor version is selected.
+		3. The command is rejected with a reply of `505 RSVP Version Not Supported`, using the selected version number.
+	2. Otherwise, major version `X` is selected.
+	3. If `Y` is greater than all of the associated minor versions:
+		1. The highest such minor version is selected.
-* MUST reply with `505 RSVP Version Not Supported`, using the latest supported specification version, if it does not support the version specified by the command.
+		2. The command is rejected with a reply of `505 RSVP Version Not Supported`, using the selected version number.
-* MUST decree using the latest supported specification version (both major and minor).
+	3. Otherwise, from the set of associated minor versions, the highest minor version that does not exceed `Y` is selected.
+	4. The implementation associated with the selected version services the command, replying with the selected version.

-For instance, an "RSVPico" server may be versioned `3.7.1`, and implements versions `1.0`, `1.2`, and `2.0`:
+For instance, an "RSVPico" server may be versioned `3.7.1`, and implements versions `1.0`, `1.2`, and `2.0`.
+Its set would look something like this:

+	{1 -> {0, 2}, 2 -> {0}}

 * Citizens can send commands with version `1.0`.
 These commands will be fulfilled by the server's implementation of `1.0`.
 Replies will indicate version `1.0`.
 * Citizens can also send commands with either version `1.1` or `1.2`.
 These commands will be fulfilled by the server's implementation of `1.2`.
 Replies will indicate version `1.2`.
 * Citizens can also send commands with version `2.0`.
 These commands will be fulfilled by the server's implementation of `2.0`.
 Replies will use version `2.0`.
+* Citizens can not successfully send commands with version `1.5`.
+These commands will not be processed.
+Replies will be `505 RSVP Version Not Supported` and use version `1.2`.
-* Citizens can not send commands with either version `2.1` or `3.0`.
+* Citizens can not successfully send commands with version `3.0`.
 These commands will not be processed.
 Replies will be `505 RSVP Version Not Supported` and use version `2.0`.
 * The server will always decree in version `2.0`.

 ## Implementation Considerations